-West Campus.
-The West campus of ASU, located in northwest Phoenix, is a vital component of ASU.
-The campus serves more than 7,300 students, offering a highly personalized, student-centered education.
+West.
+The West campus, located in northwest Phoenix, is a vital component of ASU.
+The campus serves nearly 8,000 students, offering a highly personalized, student-centered education.
 It offers an interdisciplinary education for undergraduates, as well as an array of professional programs grounded in the liberal arts.
-The West campus offers 30 bachelor's degree programs, nine master's degrees, and eight professional certificates.
+The West campus offers 32 bachelor's degree programs, nine master's degrees, one doctoral degree, and eight professional certificates.